 If you’ve done a little knitting before and are looking for something that’s a bit more challenging, why not give this knitted dishcloth pattern a whirl!
 It’s not overly complicated and looks awesome when you’re done.
 If you know knitting basics, you can easily get this done in an evening over the course of a couple of hours.
-If you are just learning how to knit or need to brush up on your knitting skills, I’ve also included links in the pattern to videos that show you how to do all the basic stitches including: casting onknit stitchpurl, and bind off.
+If you are just learning how to knit or need to brush up on your knitting skills, I’ve also included links in the pattern to videos that show you how to do all the basic stitches including: casting on, knit stitch, purl, and bind off.

-Want to make a monthly contribution, avoid ads and pop-ups, and get instant, PRINTABLE downloads of my patterns?
-Become a Member on this website!
-When you become a Website Supporter for $3/month, you’ll gain access to exclusive member only posts.
-These posts contain one click downloads of the patterns.
-Simply click the Download & Print button.
-The PDF will automatically download to your computer or smart device.
-You can then read it on your device or print it at your leisure.
-You can download as many patterns as you like for the same $3 each month.
+Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member.
+When you become a Website Supporter at $4/month, you’ll gain access to exclusive member only posts on Buy Me A Coffee.
+You can download as many patterns as you like for the same $4 each month.
 You can go to this page to learn more, become a member and support my work… Exclusive Member Area

 Things you will need

-1 ball of worsted weight cotton yarn (usually you’ll use less than one whole small 1.5 oz ball like those shown below).
+1 ball of worsted weight cotton yarn (usually you’ll use less than one whole small 1.5 oz ball

 Size 4.5 mm (US 7) knitting single point knitting needles or whatever size to obtain correct gauge.